blocksds/sdk/examples/maxmod/readme.md

 - `basic_sounds`: Use Maxmod to play music and SFXs embedded in the ARM9 as data.
 - `nitrofs`: Use Maxmod to play music and SFXs stored in NitroFS.
 - `reverb`: Use Maxmod to play music with reverb effects.
+- `song_event`: How to use song effects to trigger events in your code.